Satyam-Chaudhary/ai_finance/README.md

-# 💸 Real-Time Financial Dashboard with LLM Integration
+#  Real-Time Financial Dashboard with LLM Integration

 This is a smart financial analytics backend that simulates real-time bank transactions, categorizes them using an LLM, detects anomalies, and generates insightful weekly summaries and forecasts.
 Built with **FastAPI**, **SQLite**, **Kafka**, and **LLMs**

 ---
+## next -> automate etl when user login. to be done tomorrow(18/07/2025)

 ## 🚀 Features